-These letters and requests for payment have no relation to INPI, which is the only entity in Portugal with competence to grant and manage Industrial Property Rights.
+- INPI is the only entity with competence to grant and manage Industrial Property Rights in Portugal;

-If in doubt, do not make any payment without first consulting our Public Helpdesk, through:
+If in doubt, do not make any payment without first consulting our service line, through:

 If you have received a letter from these or made payment of a fee referred to in that correspondence, contact the Polícia Judiciária (Police).